Tramell Jones Jr.

-Tramell Jones Jr. (born October 21, 2006) is an American college football quarterback.
-He plays college football for the Florida Gators.
+Tramell Jones Jr. (born October 21, 2006) is an American college football quarterback for the Florida Gators.

-High school career
+Early life

 Jones attended and played football for Mandarin High School in Jacksonville, Florida.
 He was the only high school quarterback from Florida invited to participate in the 2024 Elite 11 Finals.

 On April 1, 2023, Jones committed to play college football for the Florida State Seminoles.
 He chose FSU over offers from the Florida Gators, the Miami Hurricanes, and several other schools.
 On November 14, 2024, Jones decommitted from the Seminoles amid a disastrous 2024 season.
 On November 17, Jones announced his commitment to the Florida Gators.
 On December 4, 2024, Jones officially signed with the Gators.

 Jones was considered a pro-style quarterback prospect.